craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 As an Action, while in their True Form, the Lycanthrope may choose to *Transform*.
 When they do, they immediately make a Wisdom Save to dissuade their *Bloodlust*.

+When a Lycanthrope *Transforms*, they drop anything they are holding and any armor they are wearing is destroyed, or removed and dropped if it cannot be destroyed.

 While *Transformed*, a Lycanthrope experiences the following:
  - You cannot speak.
  - You cannot pick up or hold most items, including traditional weapons.
- - You cannot wear any armor, and if you were wearing armor while you Transformed, it is destroyed.
+ - You cannot wear any armor.
  - Your Armor Class is equal to 10 plus the total of your Dexterity and Constitution Modifiers.
  - Your Strength Modifier is increased by 1.
  - Your Walking Speed is increased by 10'.